peterskim12/chicagocrime-elk/README.md

   kibana-4.1.1-darwin-x64/
 ```

 You should also install Marvel, which is free for development use.
-Marvel includes a great web-based query sandbox called Sense for writing Elasticsearch queries.
+Marvel is an Elasticsearch plugin primarily for monitoring an Elasticsearch cluster, but also includes a great web-based query sandbox called Sense for writing Elasticsearch queries.
 Marvel can be installed by running:
 ```
 bin/plugin -i elasticsearch/marvel/latest
 ```